 In memory of our brother Mark… The man who had the vision of our North Shore Paradise.

 Mark Foo was an inspiration to us all, and each of us feels his loss in a different way.
-If you have something you would like to say to Mark, or have a story or tale you would like to share about him, please fill out the form on the right of this page.
-Your memories will be listed on this page with the rest of ours.
+Many of you had something special to say about Mark, or had a story or tale that you shared about him and we thank you for your memories.
+Some of your memories are listed on the page below.

 Mark Foo: Salute from a Windsurfer

 feel no wind

 Ed the Shred

 I have none I only learned about him staying at backpackers now I want to paint him in a mural for backpackers..it’s a nice project but I need help to get paints and the moment to come to get it done…any suggestions greatly appreciated Big up respect to Marks crew woohoo send me the courage) x Dee